vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/4_THE_PILING_OF_THE_FIRE_ALTAR.md

 #### w
 For each prize.

-## II The Preparation of the Ground for the Fire
+## 2 The Preparation of the Ground for the Fire
 ### 01
 #### a
 Thou art the step of Visnu, overcoming hostility, mount the Gayatri metre, step along the earth, excluded is he whom we hate.
 Thou art the step of Visnu, overcoming imprecations, mount the Tristubh metre, step along the atmosphere, excluded is he whom we hate.
 Thou art the step of Visnu, overcomer of the enemy, mount the Jagati metre, step along the sky, excluded is he whom we hate.
 Thou art the stop of Visnu [1], overcomer of the foe, mount the Anustubh metre, step along the quarters, excluded is he whom we hate.